Thndr

 10 ★

 Your financial life, choreographed.
 The app detects your salary increase, adjusts your allocation, rebalances your gold weighting because the EGP weakened, and sends one sentence at 9am: "I moved EGP 400 – here's why."
 You never log in.
-Alpha v2 targets this direction.

 7 ★